Polyfrost/OneLauncher/README.md

 <img src=".github/media/RepoBanner.png" alt="Repository Banner" />

 # OneLauncher  |  OneClient
-The monorepo containing the code for OneLauncher, OneClient, and its core backend.
+The monorepo containing the code for OneLauncher, OneClient, and their core backend.

 </div>